sbose78/service-binding-operator/docs/proposals/README.md

 # Enhancement Proposals

-An Enhancement Proposal is a way to propose, communicate, and coordinate on new efforts for the `build` project.
+An Enhancement Proposal is a way to propose, communicate, and coordinate on new efforts for the `Service Binding` project.

 It is inspired from our experience with the [Kubernetes](https://github.com/kubernetes/enhancements/blob/master/keps/README.md) and